agourlay/cornichon/README.md

 }
 ```

-- repeats a series of ```steps``` until it succeed over a period of time at a specified interval (handy for eventually consistent endpoints)
+- repeating a series of ```steps``` until it succeeds over a period of time at a specified interval (handy for eventually consistent endpoints)

 ```scala
 Eventually(maxDuration = 15.seconds, interval = 200.milliseconds) {